SASCHA RILEY'S UNVERIFIED ALLEGATIONS: Lisa Voldeng's Cringeworthy & Irresponsible Interview of a Sexual Abuse Victim

 Before you drop me hateful comments.
 Please understand.
 There is no doubt in my mind that Donald Trump sexually abused minors throughout his life.
 I am certain that Donald Trump and his co-conspirators engaged in even worse conduct than that.
 But know, there are appropriate ways to work with victims and present their stories to the public.
 Lisa Noelle Voldeng’s blog is not one of them.

 A series of explosive, yet highly questionable, allegations involving high-ranking political figures has surfaced on Voldeng’s Substack page "Outlaws of Chivalry."
 As expected, her politically charged posts have further divided MAGA loyalists from the left.
-Again, Donald Trump’s decades long pattern of sexual abuse is now being punted between party lines.
+Again, Donald Trump’s pattern of sexual abuse is now being punted between party lines.
 And Voldeng’s presentation of the allegations only plays into the division.
 How does that help victims?

 Voldeng has no known professional license in therapy, medicine, or law.
-But she conducted a lengthy several day recorded interview of Sascha Riley in July 2025, about him being sexually abused as a minor.
+But she conducted a lengthy recorded interviews of Sascha Riley in July 2025 about him being sexually abused as a minor.

 Riley (born 1973) alleges his adoptive parents trafficked him in the early 1980s into a child sex and snuff film ring led by Donald Trump.

-While the nature of the claims is grave, the lack of professional vetting and the background of the interviewer raise significant red flags regarding the reliability of the “testimony” and its potential impact on credible advocacy for victims.
+While the nature of the claims is grave, the lack of professional vetting and the background of the interviewer raise significant red flags regarding the reliability of his “testimony” and its potential impact on credible advocacy for victims.

 Danger of Causing Serious Harm to Sexual Abuse Victims